apideck-libraries/portman/examples/testsuite-assign-overwrite/readme.md

 ### Target options:

+Specify the types of requests which should generate tests that will assign Postman Environment variables:

 - **openApiOperationId (String)** : Reference to the OpenAPI operationId for which the Postman pm.collectionVariables variable will be set. (example: `contactsAll`)
 - **openApiOperation (String)** : Reference to the combination of the OpenAPI method & path, for which the Postman